Markus Cimermancic: Club career

 In 2021, he played with Toronto FC III in the League1 Ontario Summer Championship division.

 In 2022, he played with Toronto FC II in MLS Next Pro as an academy callup, making his debut on May 8, 2022 against New York City FC II.
 In March 2023, he signed a full professional contract with the team.
 On March 24, 2023, he joined the first team on a short-term four day loan ahead of the team's match against the San Jose Earthquakes.
 He signed two additional short-term loans that season.
 The following season, he signed another four short-term loans in June and July.
 In November 2024, Toronto FC II exercised Cimermancic's contract option for the 2025 season.
 After of the 2025 season, he was invited to training camp with the first team.

 In February 2025, he signed a two-year homegrown player contract with Toronto FC with options for 2027 and 2028.
 He was loaned to the second team for some matches as well.

-Personal life
+International career

-Born in Canada, Cimermancic is of Slovenian descent and holds dual-citizenship.
+Born in Canada, Cimermancic is of Slovenian descent and holds dual citizenship.

+In September 2026, Cimermancic was called up to the Slovenia U21 team for their 2027 UEFA European Under-21 Championship qualification matches.